Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 Reliable Supply to Patients

-We are proud that we successfully maintained an uninterrupted supply of medicines throughout 2024, despite a number of local and global challenges and while integrating various acquisitions into our company.
+We are proud that we maintained an uninterrupted supply of medicines throughout 2025, despite local and global challenges and while integrating several acquisitions.

-This applies not only to Grünenthal’s products but also to those of our partners.
-Customers value our proven reliability.
-We build trusted, long-term relationships that our partners can depend on, even in challenging times.
+This reliability covered both Grünenthal’s products and those of our partners.
+Customers value our consistent performance, and we build trusted, long-term relationships that partners can rely on, even in challenging times.

 A recognised industry leader in ESG